 In the bedroom above, you’ll see how the addition of in-wall spotlights can really create a unique vibe, especially when combined with furniture and fittings that contrast in color.

-As an alternative, you might want to consider how you could integrate a lighting conversion kit to add a whole new dimension to your space.
+As an alternative, you might want to consider how you could integrate a lighting conversion kit to add a whole new dimension to your small space.

 If even that is too much like hard work, then these Pro Track Brushed Nickel 8″ High Accent Uplights can be a quick, simple and effective way to accent certain room features, highlighting those details that make the room appear at its most attractive and distracting the attention away from anything you’d rather hide.

 4: Be Bold and Adventurous with Your Wallpaper

 Bold wallpaper designs can add a unique focal point to your space.